simonroedig/ChordSync/README.md

 .
 ```
 - The adresses (*1, *2) might be different for you
-- To open ChordSync paste one of those IP-Adresses into your browser:
+- To open ChordSync `paste one of those IP-Adresses into your browser`:
 - *1 is the Loopback IP-Adress, it also resolves to http://localhost:5000/, with it you can access ChordSync only from the computer you ran it from
 - *2 is the private IP-Adress of the device you ran it from, you can ALSO paste this IP into other devices' browser in your network and will see ChordSync
 - Feel free to set a browser bookmark to access ChordSync via the IP's quicker, however *2 might change depending on your router settings
-- You can stop ChordSync with CTRL+C in your terminal, you have to redo step 9. if you want to run ChordSync again
+- You can `stop ChordSync with CTRL+C in your terminal`, you have to redo step 9. if you want to run ChordSync again
-10. If you have any troubles with installing and running, feel free to reach out to me
+**10.** If you have `any troubles` with installing and running, `feel free to reach out to me`